Our African Staff

 We employ about 55 people in the Matoso area to keep our operations running.
 They provide clinical care to our patients, drive to remote locations to serve people unable to come to our clinic, offer health education classes and provide for the orphans in our care.
 Employing Kenyan staff also contributes to improving the local economy.

 The work that we do is critical and appreciated by the local community.
 Community members volunteer their time and help in a variety of ways.
 This includes checking regularly on our HIV patients in their homes, helping provide mobile services and even working with local community services such as education.

-Our Ethiopian operations are a mix of American volunteers and African staff members.
-The operations in Ethiopia are maturing rapidly, but still require both management and medical leadership from our American volunteers.
+Our Ethiopian operations are a mix of Expatriate volunteers and African staff members.
+The operations in Ethiopia are maturing rapidly, but still require both management and medical leadership from our Expatriate volunteers.
 These volunteers live on the clinic grounds for one or two years and work directly with the African Staff and local community.

 for more information.

 We employ about 55 Ethiopian staff in the Chiri area.
 These dedicated staff keep our clinic and hospital running, take basic healthcare to villages a 2-3 hour walk from Chiri (each way!), and care for our orphans.

 A group of women from different villages meet regularly to help our team better understanding their villages health needs.
 These are simple village women, most living on less than a dollar a day, but volunteer their time for a bit of tea and sugar.
 Lalmba teaches them about keeping their families healthier, and they in turn teach what they have learned to other women in their own community.

 Unfortunately, at this time we are unable to provide direct assistance to the people in Eritrea.
 We hope to have a more direct impact in this region soon.